USS Sangamon (CVE-26): 1943

-Captain E. P. Moore took over as captain on 5 April 1943.
-Redesignated CVE-26 on 15 July 1943, Sangamon shifted her base of operations from Efate to Espiritu Santo in August, and, in September, she returned to the United States for an overhaul at Mare Island.
+Redesignated CVE-26 on 15 July 1943, Sangamon shifted her base of operations from Efate, to Espiritu Santo, in August, and in September, she returned to the United States for an overhaul at Mare Island.
 There she received more modern equipment for her flight deck and a combat information center.

-On 19 October, she departed San Diego with VC-37 embarked and sailed for Espiritu Santo.
-She got underway from the latter on 13 November, rendezvoused with Task Force 53 the next day, and on 20 October arrived in the Gilberts to support the assault on Tarawa Atoll.
+On 19 October, she departed San Diego, with VC-37 embarked and sailed for Espiritu Santo.
+She got underway from the latter on 13 November, rendezvoused with Task Force 53 the next day, and on 20 October, arrived in the Gilberts to support the assault on Tarawa Atoll.
 During the first two days of this operation, her planes struck enemy positions on the island.
 Then, through 6 December, they were sent out on CAP and ASP missions to protect the escort carrier group and the target area.

 1944

-The escort carrier then set course to return to San Diego.
-In early January 1944, she trained off southern California, and on 13 January sailed west.
+Sangamon set course to return to San Diego.
+In early January 1944, she trained off southern California, and on 13 January, sailed west.
 Steaming via Pearl Harbor, she pushed on toward her next amphibious operation, the assault on Kwajalein in the Marshall Islands.
+For this operation Sangamon was part of a task group with two other carriers, Suwannee and Chenango, with Sangamon serving as the flagship.

-At 16:51 on 25 January, during routine flight operations, a returning fighter failed to hook a wire on landing, broke through the barriers, and crashed into parked planes on the forward flight deck.
+At 16:51, on 25 January, during routine flight operations, an F6F-3 Hellcat (Bureau number 40845) from fighter squadron VF-37 failed to hook a wire on landing, broke through the barriers, and crashed into parked planes on the forward flight deck.
 Its belly tank, torn loose, skidded forward, spewing flaming fuel.
 Fire soon spread among the planes.
 It raged along the flight deck and flames beat up over the bridge, making ship control extremely difficult.
-The former oiler was turned out of the wind, so that the fire could be fought.
+The carrier was turned out of the wind, so that the fire could be fought.
 By 16:59, it was under control.
 Seven of the crew died in those eight minutes.
 Seven others were seriously injured, and of the 15 who jumped over the side to escape the flames, 13 were picked up, two were missing.
+The accident also destroyed four Hellcats and a SBD Dauntless was knocked overboard.
+Later the same day, a TBM Avenger crashed into parked aircraft while landing, damaging beyond repair three SBD Dauntless' and another TBM, fortunately without serious injuries.